-- What shall be done if a QM atom and an MM atom are bound covalently?

-Usually inevitable in studies of proteins...

-- Special treatment of the boundary is necessary (because the QM region is no real 'molecule' etc.)

-- Linear combination of molecular fragments

-- Link atoms (additive or subtractive coupling)

-- Frozen orbitals

-- other, further, current development...
+- What shall be done if a QM atom and an MM atom are bound covalently? - Usually inevitable in studies of proteins... - Special treatment of the boundary is necessary (because the QM region is no real 'molecule' etc.) - Linear combination of molecular fragments - Link atoms (additive or subtractive coupling) - Frozen orbitals - other, further, current development...

-- More difficult if there is electrostatic QM-MM interaction - Typically in proteins polar and charged amino acids in the MM region a - polarization of the electron density of the QM region - Missing in the electronic embedding - description of covalent bonds crossing the QM-MM boundary
+We need a description suitable even if there is QM-MM electrostatics

+- Typically in proteins polar and charged amino acids in the MM region - polarization of the electron density of the QM region - Missing in the electronic embedding - description of covalent bonds crossing the QM-MM boundary